AustinCodingAcademy/PHPIntro/Glossary.md

 * [**Mysql**](https://en.wikipedia.org/wiki/MySQL)

-    An popular open-source database that we will use in the class.
+    A popular open-source database that we will use in the class.

 * [**SSH**](https://en.wikipedia.org/wiki/Secure_Shell)